 2003 – Launching of the CBERS-2 satellite (October)

-2004 – Minister Celso Amorim visits China (February)
+2004 – Minister of Foreign Affairs Celso Amorim visits China (February)

-2004 – President Luiz Inácio Lula da Silva visits the PRC (May)
+2004 – President Luiz Inácio Lula da Silva visits China (May)

-2004 – Creation of the Brazil-China High-Level Commission for Coordination and Cooperation - COSBAN (May)
+2004 – The Brazil-China High-Level Commission for Coordination and Cooperation (COSBAN) is established (May)

-2006 – 1st COSBAN meeting in Beijing, chaired by the Vice-President José Alencar on the Brazilian side and by the Deputy Prime-Minister Mme Wu Yi (March)
+2006 – The First COSBAN meeting is held in Beijing, chaired by Vice President José Alencar on the Brazilian side and by Deputy Prime-Minister Mme Wu Yi on the Chinese side (March)

-2006 – The Chairman of the PRC Congress, Wu Bangguo, visits Brazil (August)
+2006 – The Chairman of China’s National People’s Congress, Wu Bangguo, visits Brazil (August)

-2007 – Establishment of the Strategic Dialogue between the Foreign Ministries (April)
+2007 – The Strategic Dialogue between Foreign Ministries is established (April)

-2007 – 1st Brazil-China Strategic Dialogue Meeting, Beijing (November)
+2007 – The first Brazil-China Strategic Dialogue Meeting is held in Beijing (November)

-2008 – Visit to Brazil of Member of the Politburo Standing Committee of the Communist Party of China, He Guoqiang (July)
+2008 – He Guoqiang, member of the Standing Committee of the Political Bureau of the Communist Party of China, visits Brazil (July)

-2008 – Visit of President Lula da Silva to China, to attend the opening ceremony of the Beijing Olympics (August)
+2008 – President Lula da Silva visits China and attends the opening ceremony of the Beijing Olympics (August)

-2009 – Visit of Foreign Minister Yang Jiechi to Brazil (January)
+2009 – Foreign Minister Yang Jiechi visits Brazil (January)

-2009 – State visit of President Luiz Inácio Lula da Silva to China (May 19)
+2009 – President Luiz Inácio Lula da Silva makes a state visit to China (May 19)

-2009 – Visit of the Deputy Minister of the Supreme People's Court, Hao Chiyong, to Brazil (May)
+2009 – Hao Chiyong, Deputy Minister of the Supreme People's Court, visits Brazil (May)

-2009 – Visit of the President of the Supreme Court, Gilmar Mendes, to China (September)
+2009 – The President of the Supreme Court, Gilmar Mendes, visits China (September)

-2009 – Visit of the Chairman of the Chinese People’s Political Consultative Conference (CPPCC), Jia Qinglin, to Brazil (November)
+2009 – The Chairman of the Chinese People’s Political Consultative Conference (CPPCC), Jia Qinglin, visits Brazil (November)

 2009 – China becomes Brazil's main trading partner

-2010 – State visit to Brazil of President Hu Jintao, parallel to the 2nd BRICS Summit in Brasília, and signature of the Brazil-China Joint Action Plan 2010-2014 (April)
+2010 – President Hu Jintao pays a State visit to Brazil and takes part in the 2nd BRICS Summit in Brasília.
+Signing of the Brazil-China Joint Action Plan 2010-2014 (April)

 2010 – The Head Minister of the Institutional Security Cabinet, General Jorge Félix, visits China (April)

-2010 – Minister of Defense of China, General Liang Guanglie, visits Brazil (September)
+2010 – The Minister of Defense of China, General Liang Guanglie, visits Brazil (September)

-2011 – State visit of President Dilma Rousseff to China.
-Participation in the Brazil-China Business Seminar, the Brazil-China High Level Dialogue on Science, Technology and Innovation, and the 3rd BRICS Summit, in Sanya (April 12-16) [Adopted Acts] [Sanya Declaration]
+2011 – President Dilma Rousseff makes a state visit to China and takes part in the Brazil-China Business Seminar, at the Brazil-China High Level Dialogue on Science, Technology and Innovation, and in the 3rd BRICS Summit, in Sanya (April 12-16) [Adopted Acts] [Sanya Declaration]

-2011 – 6th G-20 Summit, in Cannes, France.
-Meeting of President Dilma Rousseff and President Hu Jintao parallel to the Summit (December)
+2011 – President Dilma Rousseff and President Hu Jintao meet on the sidelines of the 6th G20 Summit, in Cannes, France (December)

-2012 – 2nd Meeting of the Brazil-China High-Level Commission for Coordination and Cooperation (COSBAN), chaired on the Brazilian side by Vice-President Michel Temer and on the Chinese side by the Deputy Prime-Minister Wang Qishan (Brasília, February 13)
+2012 – Second Meeting of the Brazil-China High-Level Commission for Coordination and Cooperation (COSBAN), chaired on the Brazilian side by Vice President Michel Temer and on the Chinese side by the Vice Premier Wang Qishan (Brasília, February 13)

-2012 – Visit of the Vice-Chairman of the National People's Congress Standing Committee, Wang Zhaoguo, to Brazil (March)
+2012 – The Vice-Chairman of the National People's Congress Standing Committee, Wang Zhaoguo, visits Brazil (March)

-2012 – 4th BRICS Summit, in New Delhi, India.
-Meeting of President Dilma Rousseff and President Hu Jintao parallel to the Summit (March) [New Delhi Declaration]
+2012 – President Dilma Rousseff and President Hu Jintao meet on the sidelines of the 4th BRICS Summit, in New Delhi, India (March) [New Delhi Declaration]

-2012 – Premier Wen Jiabao visits Brazil, parallel to the Rio+20 Earth Summit, in Rio de Janeiro.
-Signature of the 10-Year Cooperation Plan, elevation of the bilateral relationship to "Global Strategic Partnership" and establishment of the Foreign Ministers Global strategic Dialogue (Rio de Janeiro, June 21) [Signed Documents]
+2012 – Chinese Premier Wen Jiabao visits Brazil and takes part in the Rio+20 Earth Summit, in Rio de Janeiro.
+Signing of the 2012-2021 10-Year Cooperation Plan.
+Bilateral relations are elevated to "Global Strategic Partnership" and the Foreign Ministers Global Strategic Dialogue is established (Rio de Janeiro, June 21) [Adopted Documents]

 2012 – The President of the Chamber of Deputies, Deputy Marco Maia, visits China (June)

-2012 – The Vice Chairman of the Chinese People’s Political Consultative Conference, Ms. Zhang Meiying, visits Brazil (December)
+2012 – The Vice Chairperson of the Chinese People’s Political Consultative Conference, Ms. Zhang Meiying, visits Brazil (December)

 2012 – China becomes the main importer of Brazilian products

-2013 – Meeting of President Dilma Rousseff with the Chinese President Xi Jinping, parallel to the 5th BRICS Summit in Durban, South Africa (March)
+2013 – President Dilma Rousseff and the Chinese President Xi Jinping meet on the sidelines of the 5th BRICS Summit in Durban, South Africa (March)

-2013 – Member of the Politburo of the Communist Party of China and Secretary of the Beijing Municipal Committee of the Party, Guo Jinlong, visits Brazil (June)
+2013 – Member of the Political Bureau of the Communist Party of China and Secretary of the Beijing Municipal Committee of the Party, Guo Jinlong, visits Brazil (June)

 2013 – Mission of the Minister Chief of the Civil Staff of the Presidency of Brazil, Gleisi Hoffmann, and of the Minister of Development, Industry, and Foreign Trade, Fernando Pimentel, to China (August)